tldr-pages/tldr/pages/linux/mumble.md

 `mumble mumble://{{username}}:{{password}}@{{example.com}}`

-- Mute or unmute yourself in running Mumble instance:
+- Mute/unmute the microphone in a running Mumble instance:

 `mumble rpc {{mute|unmute}}`

-- Mute or unmute yourself and the audio output of Mumble:
+- Mute/unmute the microphone and the audio output of Mumble:

 `mumble rpc {{deaf|undeaf}}`